Online Master of Science in Library and Information Science Curriculum

 - Elective courses: 21 credit hours

-Students may choose from one of four specializations.
+Students may choose from one of five specializations.
 Read the specific courses below or click on a specialization title to learn more:

 The optional 12-credit Advanced Certificates in Management for Information Professionals and the Social Justice in the Information Professions may be completed as part of the online Master of Science in Library and Information Science program with no additional coursework.